Isaac Chauncey: War of 1812

-Perhaps his most outstanding service was during the War of 1812 when he commanded the naval forces on Lake Ontario, conducting amphibious operations in cooperation with the Army, and containing the British fleet under the command of Sir James Yeo stationed there.
+Perhaps his most outstanding service was during the War of 1812 when he commanded American naval forces on Lake Ontario, conducting amphibious operations in cooperation with the United States Army and trying to counter a Royal Navy force under the command of Sir James Yeo stationed there.
 He also served twice as commandant of the New York Naval Shipyard.
 Isaac Chauncey played a prominent role in the creation of the navy yard.
 His service there, began prior to its official designation as a shipyard.

-Raiding British Shipment
+Raiding British shipment

 On November 6, 1812, Commodore Isaac Chauncey set out on a raiding expedition to intercept the enemy vessels on their return from Fort George to Kingston.
-The enemies force was the Royal George, 26 guns, 260 men; the Earl of Moira, 18 guns, 200 men; the Prince Regent, 18 guns, 150 men; the Duke of Gloucester, 14 guns, 80 men; the Simcoe 12 guns, 76 men; and the Seneca, 4 guns, 40 men.
-On November 8th, Commodore Chauncey fell in the Royal George and chased her into the Bay of Quinte.
+The enemy's force was the Royal George, 26 guns, 260 men; the Earl of Moira, 18 guns, 200 men; the Prince Regent, 18 guns, 150 men; the Duke of Gloucester, 14 guns, 80 men; the Simcoe 12 guns, 76 men; and the Seneca, 4 guns, 40 men.
+On November 8, Commodore Chauncey fell in with the Royal George and chased her into the Bay of Quinte.
 On the morning of Nov.
 10th he took a small schooner and burnt it, and chased the Royal George into Kingston harbor, and engaged her batteries for an hour and forty-five minutes, but stood off with night coming up.
 The American loss in this engagement was one killed and three wounded.
-The next morning, with winds to strong to attack, he turned out and soon came upon the Simcoe.
+The next morning, with winds too strong to attack, he turned out and soon came upon the Simcoe.
 They chased her over a reef of rocks and severely disabled her with shot.
-Commodore Chauncey returned to Sackets Harbor on the 12th of November with 3 captured British trading schooners.
+Commodore Chauncey returned to Sackets Harbor on the 12th of November with three captured British trading schooners.